ApiniLabs/PAC-Attributes/README.md

 ##### Attribute Groups

-Attributes are grouped.
+For better usability attributes are organized into `attibute_groups`.
 See [best practices for grouping attributes](#best-practices-for-grouping-attributes)

 | Field         |  required| Description|
 | :-| :-| :-|